gautriv/apidocumentation/pages/mydoc/whatwritersdo.md

 APIs are like new cities.
 They're full of possibilities, but they can be confusing to navigate if you don't know where to start.
 That's where technical writers come in.
 They create documentation that helps developers understand how to use APIs.

-Here are some of the things that technical writers document in APIs:
+Let's consider this: Your project team asks you to document a new endpoint that they have created.
+They may refer to each endpoint as an API, but essentially they are asking you to create a reference API document.
+Here are some of the things that you will include in your reference API document:

 * **Endpoints:** These are the URLs that developers use to interact with the API.
 * **Methods:** These are the actions that can be performed on an endpoint.
 For example, a GET method can be used to retrieve data, while a POST method can be used to create new data.